 Being admitted to a hospital is an unsettling experience, however, patients expect to receive adequate care and get well.
-When hospital employees make errors, however, patients can sustain injuries, particularly in hospitals that are not adequately staffed, or if hospital employees are not properly trained.
-Nonetheless, it is possible to bring a lawsuit against a hospital that fails to provide a patient with an appropriate standard of care.
+When hospital employees make errors, however, patients can sustain serious injuries, particularly in hospitals that are not adequately staffed, or if hospital employees are not properly trained.
+In fact, a 2016 study by Johns Hopkins University reported that medical error is the third-leading cause of death in the U.S. It is possible to bring a lawsuit against a hospital that fails to provide a patient with an appropriate standard of care.

-At Scaffidi & Associates, our medical malpractice attorneys have extensive experience handling hospital negligence cases.
-Although hospitals have teams of powerful attorneys at their disposal, and attempt to deny any liability or settle claims for as little money as possible, we leverage our legal knowledge and skill to level the playing field and help our clients obtain the compensation they deserve.
+At Scaffidi & Associates, our medical malpractice attorneys have extensive experience handling hospital negligence cases throughout the New York City area, including the boroughs of Manhattan, Queens, Brooklyn, The Bronx, and Staten Island, as well as throughout Long Island, Westchester, Rockland, and Orange Counties.
+Although hospitals have teams of powerful attorneys at their disposal and attempt to deny any liability or settle claims for as little money as possible, our hospital negligence lawyers leverage our legal knowledge and skill to level the playing field and help our clients obtain the compensation they deserve.

-Hospitals have a duty to provide patients with an appropriate standard of care, and negligence occurs when this duty has been breached and that breach causes injury or harm to a patient.
-Although serious cases of hospital negligence often involve permanent injuries or fatalities, common forms of hospital negligence include:
+Hospitals have a duty to provide patients with an appropriate standard of care, and negligence occurs when this duty has been breached, and that breach causes injury or harm to a patient.
+Serious cases of hospital negligence often involve permanent injuries or fatalities.
+Common forms of hospital negligence include:

-- Failing to diagnose or misdiagnosing an illness, disease, or injury
+- Misdiagnosis and failure to diagnose an illness, disease, or injury

 - Surgical errors